IBM-Cloud/sap-automated-deployment-scripts/sapthreetiers4hana/README.md

 - 1 x 128 GB disk with 10 IOPS / GB - DATA

 ## IBM Cloud API Key
 For the script configuration add your IBM Cloud API Key in `terraform.tfvars`.
+You can create an API Key [here](https://cloud.ibm.com/iam/apikeys)

 ## Input parameter file
 The solution is configured by editing your variables in the file `input.auto.tfvars`